GoogleCloudPlatform/community/tutorials/jmeter-bigtable-perf-testing/index.md

 Below are a few limitations with JMeter and testing with Bigtable:

 * You cannot use JMeter to test non-Java Cloud Bigtable client side libraries.
 Although, you can bypass the client library using underlying [gRPC](https://cloud.google.com/bigtable/docs/reference/service-apis-overview#grpc) or [REST APIs](https://cloud.google.com/bigtable/docs/reference/service-apis-overview#rest), that is out of scope for this document.
-* JMeter does not allow you to create a shared connection pool used by all the threads with JSR 233 Sampler.
-Therefore you will be creating one connection per thread in a Thread Group.

-Even if you use JMeter performance tests, you should also do application-based performance tests before you go to production.
+Even if you use JMeter performance tests, you should also perform application-based testing before you go to production.

 ## Design considerations for Cloud Bigtable performance tests